 Rule 6007-1 Abandonment or Disposition of Property.

 (a) Proposed Abandonment.
-A trustee or debtor in possession may abandon property by filing a notice and proposed order with the clerk.
+A trustee or debtor in possession may abandon property by filing a notice of intent to abandon property with the clerk.
 The notice must contain sufficient information to allow parties in interest to make an informed decision regarding whether abandonment of a particular asset is in the best interest of the estate.
-The notice must provide that parties have fourteen (14) days to file objections to the proposed abandonment.
-A debtor in possession or chapter 11 trustee must serve notice of the proposed abandonment on parties in interest.
-The clerk will notice creditors and parties in interest of the proposed abandonment in chapter 7, 12, and 13 cases.
+The notice must provide that parties have fourteen (14) days from the mailing of the notice to file objections to the proposed abandonment.
+Unless service is made electronically through the ECF system, the trustee or debtor in possession must serve the passive notice upon the persons specified under F.R.B.P.
+6007.

 (b) Objection to Abandonment.
 An objection to a proposed abandonment of property of the estate must state specific grounds for the objection.
 No response is required to an objection.